The tomb of Jesus and his family?

 discoveries will have no effect on basic Christian doctrines at all.
 The DNA in

-the ossuary marked "Jesus" would simply refer to another Jesus.
+the ossuary marked "Jesus" would simply refer to another person called Joshua.

 However, if it is shown to be the tomb of Jesus and his family, it can be argued that the presence of Jesus' bones on Earth does not

 necessarily have any impact on the belief in Jesus resurrection.